I'm in Love with a Church Girl: Critical reception

 The film has been panned by critics; it holds a 10% approval rating on aggregate review site Rotten Tomatoes with an average score of 3.10/10, based on 21 reviews.
-On Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the film received an average score of 23, based on 13 reviews, indicating "generally unfavorable reviews".
+On Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the film received an average score of 23, based on 13 reviews, indicating "generally unfavorable" reviews.
 In 2013, Matt Barone of complex.com, shared his thoughts on the film in article titled "The Most Unintentionally Hilarious Movie Scene of 2013 Stars Ja Rule (Yes, That Ja Rule)", referring to a scene near the end of the film in which an angry Miles enters a church and delivers a vitriolic monologue.

 Christian response

 The film had a slightly more positive reception among Christian publications.
 Christianity Today gave the film 2 out of 4 stars, saying: "Church Girl tries to pack too many messages (about conversion, about faith, about drugs, about romance, about tragedy, about church, and more) into a movie that just isn't wide enough to hold it all."
 The magazine gave positive marks to Ja Rule's acting, calling it "good" and "believable".
-Crossmap from the Christian Post praised the production and the performances, which they described as "convincing, despite the mediocre script".
+Movieguide praised the production and the performances, which they described as "convincing, despite the mediocre script".
 It concluded stating the film "has a heartfelt Christian message that many will enjoy".
 The Dove Foundation summarized the film as "the story of a man that falls in love with a woman and one of a man realizing that God loves him.
 This movie is timely, contemporary, yet shares a wonderful old message: God can change people’s lives!
 It features fine actors and a terrific theme centering on God's forgiveness and love as well as the love between a man and a woman."
 Ryan Duncan of Crosswalk.com wrote: "Though the movie still suffers from a few trademark flaws that mar faith-based films, it succeeds in telling a story that will resonate with Christian and secular audiences alike."
 Duncan further applauded the actors' performances describing them as "powerful" and highlighting the chemistry between the two main characters.
 However, Duncan also noted that the story at times can be tedious and boring.
 "As for the Christian message, viewers will be happy to know it is delivered with authenticity and respect."